Carnival in Barranquilla

 6. Take a trip to Bocas de Cenizas, where the river meets the sea

 The phrase “it’s not about the final destination but the journey to it,” certainly applies to a trip to Bocas de Ceniza.
-First you catch a cab to Las Flores, then you grab a motorcycle cab for a bumpy ride over the old railroad tracks to the point where the bike can’t go any further.
-Then you scramble over rocks, driftwood and other debris to the lookout point.
+First you catch a taxi to Las Flores, then you take a motorcycle with driver.
+He will take you for a bumpy ride over the old railroad tracks to the point where the bike can’t go any further.
+Then you hike over rocks, driftwood and other debris to the lookout point.
 Once we reached the lookout point, we were able to take a break and enjoy the nice breeze.
-Years ago, you could see the separation between the river and the sea very well (and close).
+Years ago, you could see the separation between the river and the sea very well (and close up).
 Now you can only see the meeting point of the river and sea in the distance.
 Nevertheless, it was a nice walk past huts of friendly fishermen working, mending their nets, or preparing a meal on the fire.
 Afterwards, you can have a cold coke at the restaurant and eat fresh fish if you like.
 On weekends, the trip combines well with the Cienaga de Mallorquín, a mangrove park with a beach, which is open on weekends.
-Note: the little train that normally travels the route is under maintenance.
-The trip by mototaxi costs COP25,000/€6 per person.
+Note: the little train that normally travels the route is under maintenance (2025).
+The trip by mototaxi costs around COP25,000/$6 per person.
 The drivers will wait for you until you are ready.

 7.Taste the carnival atmosphere at the Museo del Carnaval

-If you’re not in Barranquilla during carnival, you can still soak up the carnival atmosphere at the Museo del Carnaval.
-The exhibition is a journey through the history of the different carnival celebrations, the costumes and lots of music of course, including videos of the carnival parade, the Mapale dance and much more.
-Furthermore, you can see the beautiful clothes worn by the carnival queens over the years, Entrance costs only COP10,000/€2.50 per person.
 You can enter on the whole hour, from 9am to 4pm.
-At 5 p.m. the museum closes.
+The museum closes at 5 p.m.
 They are strict about this and you will not be admitted at a quarter past, you will have to wait until the next hour.
 The museum is closed on Mondays.
 The Museo del Carnaval is located in the Barrio Abajo neighborhood, a cultural heritage.
-A visit to the Carnival Museum can be combined well with a guided walk through the neighborhood.
+A visit to the Carnival Museum can be combined very well with a guided walk through the neighborhood.
 Barrio Abajo is a traditional neighborhood with colorful houses and murals.
 The guide will introduce you to artists and performers behind Barranquilla’s carnival.

 8. Shop till you drop!